mfroeh/Eule.py/README.md

 ## Auto Stuff

 * Automates some of the Macros using Image Recognition.
+* Requires Diablo to be in Windowed (Fullscreen) Mode
 * Check at the Bottom if it is working for your Resolution.

 [Video](https://www.youtube.com/watch?v=mjKnKkUijIk)